esgi-lyon/go-parrallel-train/api/lobstrio/docs/MiscApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListrunsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListRunRequest struct via the builder pattern

 Name | Type | Description  | Notes